What does the addition of Candace Parker mean for the Aces’ lineup?

-The transfer portal is heating up and already is shaking up the NCAA women’s basketball landscape.
+The transfer portal is shaking up the NCAA women’s basketball landscape.

 With the new transfer rules in place, players can opt to switch teams without sitting out a year, which raises the stakes for the 2022-23 season.